ni/VireoSDK/CONTRIBUTING.md

 ### Testing esh.exe on your local machine

 1. If you do not already have nuget.exe, download it [here](https://www.nuget.org/downloads).
 Version 4.7.1 should work.
-2. In the directory with the `VireoSDK.nuspec` file run:
+2. In the root VireoSDK directory file run:

     ```console
-    nuget pack VireoSDK.nuspec -properties version="[version]"
+    nuget pack VireoSDK.nuspec -properties version="[newversion]"
     ```
-    replacing `[version]` with some version.
+    replacing `[newversion]` with the version to update to.

     This command will generate a `.nupkg` file in the folder the command is run from.
 3. See [installing a nuget package](https://docs.microsoft.com/en-us/nuget/consume-packages/ways-to-install-a-package) for the various ways to install the created package to your .NET application.
 If you are at NI and working on NXG, follow these steps: